Louise of France: Adulthood in Versailles

 Mesdames Sophie, Victoire, and Louise on a portrait after an original by François-Hubert Drouais.

-At Versailles, Mesdames grew close to their only brother, the Dauphin Louis, who encouraged them to pursue meaningful hobbies, including painting and music.
+Mesdames grew close to their only living brother, the Dauphin Louis, who encouraged them to pursue meaningful hobbies, including painting and music.
 They lived a shared life of luxury, especially enjoying good food: their apartment was always filled with sausages, sweets, and Spanish wines.
-While their education had been neglected in the convent (Madame Louise claimed that they did not learn to read fluently until she was already living in Versailles), the sisters compensated by studying extensively after their return to court, spending almost all of their time on education.
-They were encouraged by their brother, with whom they immediately formed a close attachment.
+While their education had been neglected in the convent (Louise claimed that they did not learn to read fluently until they were already living in Versailles), the sisters compensated by studying extensively after their return, spending almost all of their time on education with the support of their brother.
 Mesdames practiced spelling and grammar, studied history and mathematics, and learnt Italian and English.
 Apart from their studies, they had little to do.
-They enjoyed walking and gardening, but could only do the former in the Versailles gardens and the latter on their windowsill.
-Louise lived in especially "great seclusion" for the later years of her life in Versailles.
+They enjoyed walking and gardening, but could only do the former in the Versailles gardens and the latter on their windowsills.
+Louise lived in “great seclusion” for the latter years of her life in Versailles.
 She was the favourite sister of Madame Victoire.

-Among the princesses, only the eldest, Louise-Élisabeth married (she had done so in 1737, soon after the birth of Louise).
-Louise only met her on Louise-Élisabeth's second visit to Versailles, in 1759, when she died of smallpox.
-Her twin, Henriette, had died in 1752 of the same disease, leaving four princesses in Versailles: Adélaïde, simply called Madame, Madame Victoire, Madame Sophie, and Madame Louise, known collectively as Mesdames de France.
-The King referred to them by nicknames: he called Adélaïde "Logue" ("Dud/Tatters"), Victoire "Coche" (Piggy), Sophie "Graille" ("Scrap/Mite"), and Louise "Chiffe" or "Chiffie" ("Rag/Rubbish").

 Undated portrait of Madame Louise by Drouais.

 In July 1761, Adélaïde and Victoire went to Lorraine for a spa cure, while Sophie and Louise visited Paris for the first time, signalling a change in their degree of influence.
-By this time, the King had started to listen to their advice in governing, especially to Adélaïde, who received an apartment near his to enable continuous communication.
-Emboldened, Adélaïde started to treat her younger sisters as her "inferiors".
-Her rule ended with the 1764 installation of Madame du Barry, who overtook her apartment and stayed the King's confidant until his death.
+By this time, the King had started to listen to their advice in governance, especially to Adélaïde, who received an apartment near his to enable continuous communication.
+Emboldened, Adélaïde started to treat her younger sisters as her inferiors.
+Her rule ended with the 1764 installation of Madame du Barry as the maîtresse-en-titre who overtook her apartment and stayed the King's confidant until his death.